sleepyjaree/cdp/source/COMP163/notes/induction.rst

 But deriving a formula is not the same as proving it.
 We can claim that the formula :math:`1+2+\ldots+n = n(n+1)/2` works for :math:`n=3` or 4 or 5 or even 10, but that doesn't mean that it works for every natural number.
 We need a more rigorous tool to prove this property.
 The rigor, in this case, comes from the axiomatic foundation of natural numbers.

 In 1889, Giuseppe Peano, an Italian mathematician, put together a few fundamental statements about natural numbers.
 These statements, known as Peano's Axioms, are the building blocks of the natural numbers set :math:`\mathbb{N}`.
 An axiom is a statement that we accept as true.
-Peano stated nine axioms.
+Peano stated five axioms.
 The last one is the rigorous tool we need to prove :math:`1+2+\ldots+n = n(n+1)/2`.
 It is worth, however, to review all five axioms first.

 Before stating his axioms, Peano defined a *successor function,* i.e., a function that takes a natural number as input and returns the next successive natural number: